scvalencia/UVACommandLine/README.md

 ## Contributors

-The initial prototype of `UVACommandLine` was programmed by [Sebastian Valencia](https://github.com/scvalencia).
+The initial prototype of `UVACommandLine` was pair programmed by [Sebastian Valencia](https://github.com/scvalencia) and [Juan Camilo Bages] (https://github.com/jcbages).

 ## License